Discover more from Stoic Observations

 The most important thing about backing up important files is that you do it yourself, fairly often and redundantly in different media.
 That way, over time, you’ll have opportunities to rescue data that is important to you, and then you’ll have practical experience.

-It was 1989 when I first went through this exercise.
-There was a fire two doors down from my apartment.
-Persnickety crank that I am, I already had prioritized what I was prepared to lose in a fire, and what I could not bear to lose.
+So I went through this exercise a long time ago (1989) when there was a fire two doors down from my apartment.
+I had already done the drill so I already had prioritized what I was prepared to lose in a fire, and what I could not bear to lose.
 My priority was my written diary and personal photos.
 I had it all in four milk crates and was ready to evacuate in under 10 minutes.
 Everything else, books, records, cds, clothes — were all replaceable.

 Rule #1 Go through all of your stuff and see what’s irreplaceable.

 Pretend you have a $1,000,000 fire insurance policy and your house burns down.
 OK.
 Whatever you can buy a better new version of is basically disposable.
 Actually, insurance companies (and police departments) would like you to go through this very exercise.
 If you have lived through a home burglary or fire, you’ll know this.
 Everybody should know exactly where that irreplaceable stuff is.
+My dad’s college beer steins.
 My silver framed wedding picture.
 My autographed bass guitar.
 The cuff links from my wedding.
-My dad’s original black nationalist writings.
-Rousseau, my plastic dinosaur.
-My spelling certificate from the seventh grade.

 Next, you would think official documents and stuff would be pretty valuable, but in fact it’s mostly sentimental.
 Tax returns, death certificates, citizenship papers, passports, birth certificates, check stubs, medical receipts, degree certificates.
 All on record somewhere else.
 Disposable.
 Inconvenient if you don’t have them, but really… that’s only because you’re in a hurry and you didn’t plan.
 Admit it.
 And I have to say, if I had been divorced, or lost custody of my kids, those papers I probably wouldn’t want around.

 Now with your digital copies, buy an external hard drive and dump them all over into them.
 Next buy a premium account with Evernote and send them all into Evernote.
 Obviously you want to use PDF.
 It’s probably the most robust digital version of anything, although JPG is pretty damned good as well.
 Next backup your spinning hard drive with Backblaze or Carbonite.
-Finally put the most important, important sentimental docs also into Dropbox, Amazon S3 or Backblaze B2.
+Finally put the most important, important sentimental docs also into Dropbox and Amazon S3.

 That’s for documents.
 Next for pictures.

 I’ve converted thousands of my own and my father’s photographs.
 I have to say that unless they are 8x10 or larger prints, then once they are scanned, that’s the best format.
 So don’t bother getting reprints, you’ll enjoy them more online anyway.
-For those exceptions, there is Shutterfly.
+For those exceptions, there is Shutterfly (I think).
 Remember redundancy.
 Make your favorite pictures gifts to other folks.
 We make picture calendars and Christmas pictures every year and send them to friends and family.
 Funny how those show up 15 years later.
 Right now Flickr is the best service for my money.
 Google + screwed up what was wonderful about Picasa, and Amazon is coming up with a new service.
-Apple photostream is a brilliant idea, well-executed, but when you get into the tens of thousands of pictures, performance falls flat.
-Adobe Cloud is the master of the realm.
-Also not cheap.
+Apple photostream is a brilliant idea, well-executed, but that’s just 1000 pix.

 Rule #2: Prioritize what is irreplaceable.